Turkish slaves in the Delhi Sultanate: Turkicness

-The Delhi Sultanate was shaped in many ways by the Turkic slaves.
+The Delhi Sultanate was shaped in many ways by the Turkic soldiers.
 To a significant extent the early Delhi Sultans, themselves of Turkic origin, deliberately sought to import exclusive signs of "Turkicness".
 The Persian Chroniclers had to learn the Turkic language, and the Turkic language spread throughout the Sultanate.
 It is undeniable that the Turks strongly resisted cultural influences whether Hindu or Buddhist, and retained their unique identity which actually centered around a Persian culture and Islam.
 Turks, being brought into a foreign land, having no particular ethnic allegiance still maintained a cultural identity.
 In addition to holding high rank in the military, certain Turks, that were particularly dedicated to their patron also enjoyed holding ceremonial positions in court.
 The sultans even honored non-Turks with Turkic titles.

 Social status

 As one Sufi saint noted "they were slaves, not learned in the secretarial or Islamic sciences, they were rude, bellicose and vain and their military calling undoubtedly led to unjust killing of innocent people".
 One can see when viewing how the institution of Turkic slaves in the Delhi sultanate created a problem.
 Their excellence was preceded by slave origins.
 These origins were often not spoken of, where possible, in order to create a more refined image.
 The quality of being a Turk per se, was not a problem it was their slave origin that created a challenge.
 It was ironic that these marginalized groups happened to be the political elites and Sultans of Delhi in itself creates a telling commentary on the incomplete state of evidence and the dire need to rewrite the narrative of the sultanate.